bi3mer/2025-dg-mdp-player-rating-reward-study/README.md

 Notes for me:

-- level director does not currently get the player progress
+- level director does not have the ability to switch rewards